Girls in the Hood: Critical reception

 Williams gave the song a rating of four out of five stars, calling the song a "banger" with "cocksure attitude" and writing, "The larger-than-life braggadocio is what we all love Megan for, and it's in abundance on this single."
 Chuck Arnold of the New York Post named "Girls in the Hood" the number one "song of the summer", dubbing it a "rock-edged banger".
 Billboards Jason Lipshutz called the song "a distinctive anthem for [Megan Thee Stallion] and for women everywhere" and "a fresh showcase for her skills", calling her wordplay "top-notch" and her punchlines "unexpected".
 Consequences Nina Corcoran wrote that the song's "rapid-fire verses" are a "straight-up vocal flex", referring to it as "memorable".
 Vultures Craig Jenkins called Megan Thee Stallion's rapping on the song "immaculate", writing that, on the song, "Meg's unique character and interests shine through".
 Fred Thomas of AllMusic stated that the song had the "same direct impact" of "Boyz-n-the-Hood".
 Devlin of MusicOMH called the song "well-judged" and regarded her "flexing" on the track as "effortless and masterful".
 Complex Australia wrote that the song had "the reckless, cocky attitude that made 'Boyz-N-The-Hood' timeless", and considered the song's message "unflinchingly progressive, positive and quintessentially 2020".
 BrooklynVegans Andrew Sacher wrote that the song "does not disappoint one bit".
 Clashs Robin Murray called the track an "emphatic close" on the album.
 For Teen Vogue, Asia Milia Ware named "Girls in the Hood" one of the best songs of 2020.

 For Consequence, Candace McDuffie wrote that, although "Girls in the Hood" was an "exciting opportunity", the chorus of "Boyz-n-the-Hood" was not interpolated enough "for its potency to stick".
 Kyle Kohner of Exclaim! called the song "refreshing" in a review of Good News, but added that it and "Savage Remix felt "ultimately unnecessary" on the album due to their being released "what seems like ages ago".
 BuzzFeed Newss Niela Orr stated that the song lacked a "middle ground" between "the lofty idealism that [Megan Thee Stallion has] come to stand for and the escapism that's fueled her so far".
 In a ranking of the 17 songs on Good News, Carl Lamarre of Billboard ranked the song 15th, saying that the song "is placed at a point in which Meg begins losing steam".

 Commercial performance

 "Girls in the Hood" peaked at number 28 on the Billboard Hot 100, at number 9 on the Rolling Stone Top 100, at number 90 on the Canadian Hot 100, and at number 3 on the Deutsche Black Charts.
-It was certified platinum in the United States by the Recording Industry of America (RIAA).
+It was certified triple platinum in the United States by the Recording Industry of America (RIAA).